streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 # Understanding widget behavior

 Widgets are magical and often work how you want.
 But they can have surprising behavior in some situations.
-Here is a high-level, abstract description of widget behavior, including some common edge-cases:
+Understanding the different parts of a widget and the precise order in which events occur is helpful for achieving desired results.

 ## Anatomy of a Widget